 Shirley Triplett, BRE, has been a stained glass artist since 1989.
 Employed at the Stained Glass Cabinet Company in Acme, she has taught classes for NMC since 2007.

-Adam Van Houten, M.A.-curriculum and teaching, B.F.A.-art education, has been teaching photography and other art classes for TCAPS since 2004.
+Adam Van Houten, M.A.-curriculum and teaching, B.F.A.-art education, has been teaching photography and art classes for TCAPS since 2004.

 Alice VanZoeren, B.S.-natural history, is a local freelance naturalist.
 She has taught NMC-EES classes since 1993 and works with local schools, the Leelanau Conservancy, and Sleeping Bear Dunes National Lakeshore.
-Birds and especially Piping Plovers are her major focus.

 Paul Vittorelli, who studied Shotokan Karate in the 1980s, was introduced to the Filipino martial art of Kuntaw in 1994 and now holds a 4th-degree black belt in Kuntaw.
 He has instructed a variety of martial arts around the country and continues to study them.